oxc-project/acorn-test262/test-typescript/tests/cases/compiler/narrowingConstrainedTypeParameter.ts.md

                           "start": 280,
                           "end": 310,
-                          "raw": "\"Expected \\\"pet\\\" to be a Pet\"", "value": "Expected \"pet\" to be a Pet" }
+                          "raw": "\"Expected \\\"pet\\\" to be a Pet\"", "value": "Expected \"pet\" to be a Pet", "regex": null,
+                          "bigint": null
+                        }
                       ],
                       "callee": {